hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 First-hop, SEO, protocol behavior, AI grounding, web architecture, provenance, crawl geometry, safety constraints, future adoption, and implementation—because machines require overlap, not narrative efficiency.

+This specification for the Hierarchical Expressed Semantic Stack (HESS) and the Deterministic First-Hop (DFH) protocol represents a structural upgrade to the web.
+By shifting from probabilistic inference (machines guessing) to deterministic declaration (publishers stating intent), HESS installs the long-missing identity layer between DNS (where something is) and HTTP (what it contains).

+The logic holds because it aligns with economic reality.
+AI systems currently pay a massive compute tax to infer what a domain represents.
+HESS externalizes that cost to the publisher—who has perfect knowledge of intent—in exchange for topic-level authority.
+This is not an SEO trick; it is an architectural trade.

+The Deterministic Grounding Pipeline

+HESS collapses the “semantic blind spot” by enforcing a fixed resolution order.
+Instead of wandering pages to assemble a statistical guess, an agent resolves identity first, then crawls with intent already constrained.

 The Neighborhood Metaphor (What’s in it for me)

 Imagine the internet as a city.